mindstellar/Osclass/README.md

 - No errors when importing, installing and enabling a plugin (tested with Job Attributes).
 - No errors when importing, installing and enabling a theme (tested with Bender Red).
 - No errors when importing, installing and enabling a language (tested with Czech).
+- No errors when importing, installing and enabling a location (tested with Croatia) - location page should point to tools -> import (not sure yet).
+- No errors when an automatic or manual cron is triggered.

 # Osclass